Jean-Pierre Stirbois: Early life and activism (1945–1976)

 Born on 30 January 1945 in Paris, Jean-Pierre Stirbois came from a working-class family.
-As a teenager, he was became close to the pro-colonial paramilitary organization OAS-Métro-Jeunes.
+As a teenager, he became close to the pro-colonial paramilitary organization OAS-Métro-Jeunes.

 Stirbois attended the University Panthéon-Assas.
-Aged 19 in 1964, he decided to get involved in politics, influenced by the outcomes of the Algerian War (1954–62).
-Stirbois then joined the far-right militant group Occident and became the head of the youth wing in the national council of the "Tixier-Vignancour committees" during the 1965 presidential campaign.
+Aged 19 in 1964, he decided to get involved in politics, influenced by the outcomes of the Algerian War (1954–1962).
+Stirbois then joined the far-right militant group Occident and became the head of the youth wing in the national council of the Tixier-Vignancour committees during the 1965 presidential campaign.

 One of the creators of Jeune Alliance, he co-founded in 1965 the organization Mouvement Jeune Révolution (MJR).
 In 1969 he was nominated secretary general of the movement, and he established in 1975 the Solidarist Union ("Union solidariste") to replace the MJR.
 Close to Aginter Press, he was condemned to a suspended one-year jail sentence after the discovery of arms and equipment for the production of explosives in his basement.